 Many games, including those that claim to measure personality, are sold based on the number of data points they generate about an applicant.
 These data points are called “paradata” and they are the byproduct of all the actions within the gaming experience.
 The sheer number of data points does not mean an assessment is a good measurement tool.
 Measuring constructs that underlie work performance requires understanding what you are measuring first and foremost and then creating accurate and reliable measurement tools.
 Just because you have millions of data points does not mean the patterns that belie personality are found within it.

-Finally- games may not meet accessibility standards required of selection tools.
-It is important to fully evaluate any assessment games for compliance to ADA standards.
+Finally, games may not meet accessibility standards required of selection tools.
+It is important to fully evaluate any assessment games for compliance with ADA standards.

 3. So what can we trust?

 Gamified assessments are great as long as they are held to the same standards as regular assessments.
 Currently, the strongest type of assessment games are cognitive games.
 These games have many advantages over regular cognitive assessments they are more engaging, work better than traditional assessments on mobile devices and early research shows that they actually work better than regular cognitive assessments while having a less adverse impact.

 Cognitive games are also very good at measuring multi-tasking which is becoming increasingly important for many jobs.

 3a.
 We can trust that games will be an important part of the future of assessments

 In the future, games will help measure things that are not easily measured by static assessments.
 We can expect to see an increase in the use of gamification techniques to make games increasingly more enjoyable.
 We can also expect to see games become more like simulations that mimic the real workplace.
 We can also expect to see a modular approach where many mini-games that measure specific traits are packaged together in a branded wrapper.
 We can also expect to see more Virtual and Augmented reality-based assessment games.